tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Flutter 端集成/超级播放器_intl_en.md

 The Player SDK for Flutter plugin encapsulates native player capabilities.
 We recommend you use the following methods for deep custom development:

-- Perform custom development based on the VOD player SDK (the API class is `TXVodPlayerController`) or live player SDK (the API class is `TXLivePlayerController`).
+- Perform custom development based on VOD playback (the API class is `TXVodPlayerController`) or live playback (the API class is `TXLivePlayerController`).
 The project provides custom development demos in `DemoTXVodPlayer` and `DemoTXLivePlayer` in the `example` project.

-- The Superplayer component `SuperPlayerController` encapsulates the Player SDK and provides simple UI interaction.
+- The Player component `SuperPlayerController` encapsulates VOD and live playback and provides simple UI interaction.
 The code is in the `example` directory.
-You can customize the Superplayer component as follows:
+You can customize the Player component as follows:

-  Copy the Superplayer component code in `example/lib/superplayer` to your project for custom development.
+  Copy the Player component code in `exmple/lib/superplayer` to your project for custom development.

 ## More features